oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/Task4-Compliance-Results.jpg " ")

 10. The compliance result shows the target is 100% compliant    against the selected standard with no violations.
-Incase of any  violations, you will see details like last evaluation date, rule name violated and rationale for the violation under the violation tab.
+In case of any  violations, you will see details like last evaluation date, rule name violated and rationale for the violation under the violation tab.

       ![](images/Task4-Violations-tab.jpg " ")

-12. The compliance management portal also provides you an option to have a dashboard view of  compliance summary against all the associated targets.
-The Dashboard provides a brief summary of the violatons , corrective actions and a complaince standard score.
+12. Compliance Management also provides you an option to have a dashboard view of compliance summary against all the associated targets.
+The Dashboard provides a brief summary of the violations  , corrective actions and a compliance standard score.

     From the home page Navigate to **Enterprise** >> **Compliance** >> **Dashboard**